How to Become a Certified EMDR Therapist

 Here at PESI, we provide a multitude of courses for various specialties of EMDR.
 For example, a certified EMDR therapist could specialize in the fear of public speaking or use EMDR as an integrative trauma technique.
 Some of the EMDR therapy courses we have available to aspiring EMDR certified therapists include:

-For more information and support on how to become a certified EMDR therapist, browse our
+For more information and support on EMDR training, browse our

 full list of EMDR therapy courses online today.